f5devcentral/f5-big-iq-lab/docs/class3/module6/lab1.rst

 Now you are ready to setup the connection between Beacon and BIG-IQ.

-6. In the UDF lan, start aan SSH session to BIG-IQ CM by using your favorite SSH client.
+6. In the UDF lab, start an SSH session to BIG-IQ CM by using your favorite SSH client.

 .. image:: ../pictures/module6/img_module6_lab1_5.png
   :align: center